John Cathles Hill: North London

-Hill became a prolific developer-architect in North London.
+Hill became a prolific developer in North London.
 Records indicate that he was responsible for building 2,397 houses in or near London and in the city of Peterborough.
 He focussed on suburban communities for the middle classes complete with houses, shops and pubs.
 In the 1890s he built up a good part of Harringay, North London.
 In addition to a few streets of terraced houses to the east of Green Lanes, the development also included a magnificent terrace of shops, Grand Parade, and a vast ornate public house, The Salisbury.
 He is also credited with large developments in Crouch End including the Grade II* listed Queens pub in Crouch End (and is also in CAMRA's National inventory), the Broadway Parade on the western side of Crouch End Broadway and the Rathcole estate.

 As a developer Hill experienced a shortage of bricks.
 He resolved this problem by acquiring a brickfield at Fletton in 1889.
 This eventually became the London Brick Company.
 At his Fletton works, he built a huge kiln, called 'Napoleon' which was the biggest in the world.

 Hill also owned a chain of five off-licences in north London.
 When his businesses ran into trouble, these five were taken over by his cousin William Cathles and some survived till the middle of the Twentieth century.

 In 1910 Hill founded a national association of brick manufacturers to try to tackle the trade's endemic competition which had been threatening its ruin.

 Like most builders of the period, Hill financed his operations through mortgages.
 At the beginning of the twentieth century Hill's financial position deteriorated and in 1912 Hill was declared bankrupt with a deficit of over one million pounds.
 Hill told the bankruptcy court that his failure had been brought about by the Finance Act, 1909, which had entirely destroyed the value the equities his mortgages.